patrickfav/bytes-java/README.md

 ### Parser and Encoder for Binary-Text-Encodings

-This library can parse and encode a variety of encodings: binary, decimal, ocatal, hex, base36 and base64.
+This library can parse and encode a variety of encodings: binary, decimal, octal, hex, base36 and base64.
 Additionally custom parsers are supported by providing your own
 implementation: